-PROFESSIONAL ACTIVITIES LEARNING OUTCOMES (non-exhaustive list) RESPONSIBILITY AND AUTONOMY NQF DESCRIPTOR 6 EQF 6 DESCRIPTOR 6 UC 1: Lead the sporting project of a professional football club Design Manage Regulate the sporting project of a professional football club Incorporate the sporting project into the general policy of the club or national federation Develop a policy defining needs and recruitment requirements in line with the professional club's capabilities and objectives Build high-level performance analysis tools Master the legal and regulatory framework of a professional football club Know the financial and administrative rules to be respected in the management department.
-Commit actively to the prevention of addictive behaviours (doping) Mobilises competencies enabling the design, mastery, diagnosis, and technical, procedural and decision-making control of a professional activity involving decision-making in multiple fields (financial, human, legal, medical) Level of responsibility Takes responsibility in the budget estimates prepared in the performance of tasks Has delegated authority concerning personnel policy and representation in dealings with external partners Degree of autonomy Initiates, designs, develops and controls all segments Organise one's work in complex and changing environments Design and organise work processes Develop the individual and collective skills of one's team Manage unpredictable complex technical or professional activities, or projects requiring a new strategic approach Take responsibility in order to contribute to professional practices and knowledge, and/or to review the strategic results of teams UC 2: Safely manage the training system of the first team in a professional football club Organise Lead Adapt the training system of a professional club Train the players of a professional club to achieve high-level performance in football Master all the knowledge required to devise high-level training sessions Design specific tools for the coach's use Evaluate the training system Manage training loads: effort/recovery, training/competition Formalise a didactic and pedagogical approach adapted to high-level sport Use specific software to propose training content of the professional club's sporting project.
+PROFESSIONAL ACTIVITIES LEARNING OUTCOMES (non-exhaustive list) RESPONSIBILITY AND AUTONOMY UC 1: Lead the sporting project of a professional football club Design Manage Regulate the sporting project of a professional football club Incorporate the sporting project into the general policy of the club or national federation Develop a policy defining needs and recruitment requirements in line with the professional club's capabilities and objectives Build high-level performance analysis tools Master the legal and regulatory framework of a professional football club Know the financial and administrative rules to be respected in the management department.
+Commit actively to the prevention of addictive behaviours (doping) Mobilises competencies enabling the design, mastery, diagnosis, and technical, procedural and decision-making control of a professional activity involving decision-making in multiple fields (financial, human, legal, medical) Level of responsibility Takes responsibility in the budget estimates prepared in the performance of tasks Has delegated authority concerning personnel policy and representation in dealings with external partners Degree of autonomy Initiates, designs, develops and controls all segments UC 2: Safely manage the training system of the first team in a professional football club Organise Lead Adapt the training system of a professional club Train the players of a professional club to achieve high-level performance in football Master all the knowledge required to devise high-level training sessions Design specific tools for the coach's use Evaluate the training system Manage training loads: effort/recovery, training/competition Formalise a didactic and pedagogical approach adapted to high-level sport Use specific software to propose training content of the professional club's sporting project.
 Sets the goals and targets to be achieved UC 3: Manage the first team of a professional football club in competition Lead the first team of a professional football club Manage the first team of a professional football club in competition Evaluate the performance of a first team Optimise the performance capabilities of a professional club's first team Ensure that one's team adopts the most competitive playing system Analyse an international competition and the evolution of the high-level game Strategically prepare the first team of a pro club to face a particular opponent (specific game, key issues, environment) Create a video montage that can optimise the first team's collective performance Organise (with the recruitment unit) the observation of players whose profile is compatible with the sporting project Analyse the team's performance using computer programmes UC 4: Manage a professional football club Manage the players, the first team and the different groups of staff in a professional club Interact with the different stakeholders in a professional club Successfully manage the stress generated by football competitions Manage one's communication with the environment and various media Manage the different sportsmen and women and groups of participants in the life of a pro club Organise human resources by taking account of competencies and needs Discuss objectively with managers (projects, results, progression, prospects) Communicate via all the media involved in a professional club Conduct public relations activities Actively participate in communication activities produced by the club or national federation (TV, internet, forums) Master a foreign language Manage crises and conflicts